zammad/zammad-org/src/it/documentation/use/basics/work-with-tickets.md

 citazioni usando [[enter]] o [[shift]] + [[enter]] nell'editor e disabilitare il formato citazione per il tuo testo.

+If the ticket has a long article history, see [Handling of Large Tickets](#handling-of-large-tickets) for the conveniences Zammad provides.

+### Handling of Large Tickets

+When working on tickets with long article histories - like long email threads where you need to refer back to earlier messages - Zammad provides two conveniences:

+- A floating ticket actions toolbar on the bottom right corner of the article list shows quick actions, depending on your scroll position and the ticket state.
+It contains buttons with icons for the following
+  actions:
+  - **Add internal note**: opens the article reply form to write a note.
+  - **Scroll to start** and **Scroll to end**: jump to the top or bottom of the article list.
+The end button also doubles as **Scroll to unread article** when there are unread articles.
+  - The toolbar appears whenever the article list is taller than your screen so that crucial actions stay accessible.
+- A **pinned reply form** so the editor stays visible while you scroll through the articles.
+To pin or unpin the reply form, click the pin icon in the header of the article reply form.
+The pinned form sticks to the bottom of the ticket detail view.
+Resize the height by dragging the line on the top edge of the pinned reply form.
+The pin state as well as the panel size are saved in your browser.

+![Screenshot shows the article reply form pinned to the bottom of the ticket detail view](/screenshots/cypress/documentation/use/basics.cy.js/article-reply-pinned.png)

 ## Rinomina un ticket

 Per rinominare un ticket, fai semplicemente clic sul titolo nella barra